Moka pots have long been a favorite among coffee enthusiasts, known for making rich and flavorful espresso-like brews right on your stovetop.

 Uneven or clumped coffee grounds can cause water to flow through certain areas more quickly, leading to incomplete brewing and wasted water.

-One way to even distribute coffee grounds is by using a flat tool like a small spoon or tamper to press down and smooth out any bumps or mounds gently.
+One way to even distribute coffee grounds is by using a flat tool like a small spoon or tamper to gently press down and smooth out any bumps or mounds.

 Choosing the right grind size for your beans can also help prevent issues with incomplete brewing.

-Low to medium heat is the ideal heat source for brewing with a Moka Pot.
+Low to medium heat is ideal for brewing with a Moka Pot.

 This prevents the water from being pushed through the coffee grounds too quickly, which can result in an under-extracted espresso or even burnt coffee.

-4. Regular Cleaning Of Filter And Brew Spout
+4. Maintaining a Clean Filter and Brew Spout

 This prevents blockages and ensures optimal performance.